 If you or someone you love has experienced issues with substance abuse that is related to an involvement in a natural disaster, help is available.
 Options for therapy include inpatient treatment, outpatient treatment, substance abuse counseling, one-on-one therapy sessions, group sessions, support groups, and building a trusted support network of positive people.

-Still, with all things considered, substance abuse treatment facilities that specialize in co-occurring disorders, like A Better Today, are going to be the best option for an individual who is experiencing a dual diagnosis PTSD and a Substance Use Disorder.
+Still, with all things considered, substance abuse treatment facilities that specialize in co-occurring disorders are going to be the best option for an individual who is experiencing a dual diagnosis PTSD and a Substance Use Disorder.

 If you feel that you are using drugs and alcohol to cope with the lingering effects of a traumatic situation, inpatient substance abuse treatment could help save your life and get you back on track.